FlorpWasTaken1/Hyprland-dots/README.md

 Hyprland,
 Waybar,
 Kitty,
-Neovim with NvChad (see https://github.com/NvChad/NvChad)
+Neovim with NvChad (see https://github.com/NvChad/NvChad), swww or any wallpaper program you prefer,
+Arch linux, or any distro of your choice as long as it supports tiling window managers (or macOS if you're into that, I don't judge)